The Perfect Gravy

 1. 15 minutes before the chicken is done, add your sliced onion, garlic, celery, heart and neck directly into the roasting tray and toss the ingredients in all the delicious juices and put back in the oven for the remaining cooking time.

-2. Once the neck & onions are golden brown, remove the chicken carefully onto a board or platter - use something that will catch the juices.
-Move the roasting tray onto the hob, ready to make your gravy.
+2. Once your chicken is cooked and the neck & onions are golden brown, remove the chicken carefully onto a board or platter - use something that will catch the juices.
+Move the roasting tray onto the hob, ready to make your gravy while your chicken is resting.
 Remember to rest your chicken for half of its cooking time!

-4. When most of the liquid has evaporated, remove the giblets and celery, set the heart & neck aside ready to add to your stock pot.
+4. When most of the liquid has evaporated, remove the heart, neck & celery and add to your stock pot.

 6. Slowly start adding your stock, whisking constantly until smooth and absorbed before adding the next splash - don’t rush this part.
 If you’re using the Top Tip, add the strained juices here to bring all that flavour back in.